-- a.
-CFC rules in section 9D of the Act be adjusted so that a foreign company held through a trust or foundation that is not resident in South Africa and whose financial statements form part of the consolidated financial statements, as defined in the IFRS 10, of a group of which the parent company is resident in South Africa, is deemed to be a CFC for the purposes of section 9D of the Act. - b. a new subparagraph (c) in the definition of participation rights in section 9D of the Act be inserted to clarify that the meaning of participation rights in this regard will be a percentage of a proportion of profits of a foreign company that was included or reflected in the consolidated financial statement of any company that is a resident.
-B. New section 25BC of the Act It is proposed that:
+- a. the definition of CFC in section 9D of the Act be adjusted so that a foreign company (held through a trust or foundation that is not resident in South Africa) whose financial results form part of the consolidated financial statements, as contemplated in IFRS 10, of a group of which the parent company is resident in South Africa, is regarded as a CFC for the purposes of section 9D of the Act. - b. a new proviso regarding the inclusion of net income in section 9D(2) of the Act be inserted in order to clarify that the percentage of the participation rights in respect of the above-mentioned CFC will be equal to the net percentage of the proportion of profits of a foreign company that are included in the consolidated financial statements, as contemplated in IFRS10, for the year of assessment of any company that is a resident, and that is a holding company as defined in the Companies Act.
+EXAMPLES